hantsy/helidon-sandbox/mp-jpa.md

 }
 ```

-In the `Post` entity, a  `@Id`  property is to specify the identifier of an Entity,  and the `@GeneratedValue` annotation is to declare the Id generating rule, here we uses a generator named **UUID**, it is defined by `@UuidGenerator`  which is a custom UUID generator from EclipseLink.
+In the `Post` entity, a  `@Id`  property is used to specify the identifier of an Entity,  and the `@GeneratedValue` annotation is to declare the Id generating rule, here we use a generator named **UUID**, it is defined by `@UuidGenerator`  which is a custom UUID generator from EclipseLink.

 Next let's deal with the `PostRepository` class.